Zolske/yahtzee-dice-roller/assets/doc/ucd.md

 1. playable Yahtzee game
     - five random generated dices
     - a "form" where the points can be noted
-    - adding points together
+    - adding points together to show total score
     - correct rule implementation *(e.g. 3 turns, points must be entered and can not be changed with a better score)*
 2. playable with a friend
-    - player taking turns, playing on the same browser
+    - player taking turns playing on the same browser
 3. playable against the computer
     - computer follows rules and makes decisions where to enter points
 ### **Features for future release:**